ossd-s25/project-evaluation/template_evaluation.md

 ---

-## Finding info at the project repository and bug/issue tracker.
+## Find info at the project repository and bug/issue tracker.

 __License:__ [License](insert link here)